-So, You Need Health Insurance.
+So, You Need Heath Insurance.
 Now What?

-Pennsylvania Health Insurance 101
+Maryland Health Insurance 101

 Having the facts can make all the difference when it comes to health insurance.
 To make the most of new choices, protections and financial help, you need good information.
 This guide can help you find quality coverage that won’t break the bank.

 Dealing with health insurance as a young person can be tricky.
 You might be uninsured, or could be about to lose coverage through your parents’ or college’s health plan, but aren’t sure what to do next.
 Looking for insurance raises all kinds of questions: Can I afford it?
 What’s covered if I get sick?
 Where do I look to find a decent plan?

 But let’s face it: Not getting covered is even worse.
 If you have an accident or a serious illness, it could mean getting stuck with huge medical debt or going broke.
 A single visit to the emergency room for an unexpected health situation can run into the thousands or tens of thousands of dollars.
 And, as of January 2014, most people must get covered or pay a fee.

 The good news is that with the right facts and resources, you can make intelligent and informed health insurance choices.
 And, with the new health insurance marketplace, it’s easier to compare plans and find coverage that fits your budget and helps keep you healthy.